Put mapping API

 PUT /publications

-The following put mapping API request adds title
+The following put mapping API request adds title, a new text field,

 Multiple indices